j-a-g-r/camera_gif_builder/README.md

 - Uses `sharp` to normalize frames and `gif-encoder-2` to assemble the GIF.
  - Set GIF speed by editing `config.json` (frameDelayMs in milliseconds).
 Smaller is faster.
  - Stabilization aligns frames via a simple SAD search on downscaled grayscale images and crops borders; tune with maxShiftPx and cropPercent.
+ - Auto border removal scans all frames to find a common inner box without black/transparent edges, then crops to that box so borders don’t flicker.
+	 - If borders remain, increase `blackThreshold` (e.g., 12–24).
+	 - If edges look too tight, set `autoBorderMarginPx` to 1–3.
+	 - To disable, set `autoBorderDetect` to false.

 ### JSON log schema per attempt
 ```